pbayer/DiscreteEventsCompanion.jl/docs/src/examples/postoffice/postoffice.md

 ![post office](PostOffice.png)

-Let's do a process-based simulation using `Simulate`.
+Let's do a process-based simulation using `DiscreteEvents`.
 We need

 1. a source: all the **people**, providing an unlimited supply for customers,
 2. **customers** with their demands and their limited patience,